Solar Within Reach

 Claim your federal tax credit when you file your taxes.

-In addition to the eligibility requirements listed in the Steps tab, to participate you must own a single-family home, manufactured home, floating home, condo or multifamily residence that is either an attached side-by-side unit or a duplex, triplex or fourplex.
+In addition to the eligibility requirements listed in the Steps tab, to participate you must own and live in a single-family home, manufactured home, floating home, condo or multifamily residence that is either an attached side-by-side unit or a duplex, triplex or fourplex.
 You must also meet Energy Trust’s income qualifications listed below.

 |Household size||Gross annual income maximum|